 What could she have done differently?

 - Diana could have had a conversation explaining this is not the behavior she expected from her manager

 - She shouldnt be measuring her value on the response she got from this man

 - She should keep her boundaries and self-respect

 - Diana should have realized how much value she was adding

 To explain this persons type of behavior would take up this entire blog, so saving that for another time, maybe.
-But these people need to be in charge of everything and everybody.
-If that control tents to slip away they will go above and beyond to restore it.
-In Diana’s case he was very depended of Diana, he couldn’t do her work and would struggle without her.
-His solution for not losing her was making her feel like she couldn’t do without him.
+Lets just say that these kind of people need to be in controle of the situation and that includes controling the people in it.
+His solution for not losing a great employee, was making her feel like she had no other option.
 He made her feel bad about herself so he could feel good and be the super hero.

 Diana’s solution?
 She stood up for herself and eventually got herself another job.
 She left the negativity behind and moved on.